America First = America Last: Why US Allies Are the Strategic Advantage

 America First Policies Could Be America Last

 “America First policies would actually be America Last.
 America’s great strength in this fractured world is the diversity of its allies.
-If the US pushes those countries away, then it becomes much more difficult for multinationals to reorganize their supply chains.”
+If the US pushes those countries away, then it becomes much more difficult for multinationals to reorganize their supply chain — as explored in how AI is restructuring the traditional value chain — s.”

 The Counterintuitive Insight